Welcome to the future of organizations

 Source: IT Industry Outlook 2020

-An online program for updating your competitive advantage
+An online course for updating your competitive advantage

-Our online program, Management of Technology: Roadmapping & Development, provides an overview of the principles, methods, and management tools for technologically enabled systems and organizations.
+Our online course, Management of Technology: Roadmapping & Development, provides an overview of the principles, methods, and management tools for technologically enabled systems and organizations.

-By the end of the program, equipped with this knowledge, you’ll be able to lead the implementation of technology in your organization.
+By the end of the course, equipped with this knowledge, you’ll be able to lead the implementation of technology in your organization.

 The skills you will develop